-AMU is proud to participate in the Community College of the Air Force "GEM" program, allowing Airmen to complete CCAF's 15 semester hours of general education requirements from a selection of AMU courses.
-If you are enrolling here to transfer credits back to CCAF, select "non-degree-seeking student" when you complete the admissions application.
+AMU is proud to participate in the Community College of the Air Force (CCAF) "GEM" program, allowing Airmen to complete CCAF's 15 semester hours of general education requirements.
+Choose your course from a selection of AMU courses that are eligible for this program, then you're ready to complete the application (step 4).

-As an exceptional junior or senior in high school, you might have considered starting your college career now.
-AMU can help by allowing you to enroll in our 100 and 200 level college courses even while you’re still in high school.
-This is known as dual enrollment and may or may not lead to additional high school credits.
-Ask your high school guidance counselor about dual enrollment opportunities at your school.
+As an exceptional junior or senior in high school, you can enroll in our 100-and 200-level courses while still in high school.
+This is known as concurrent enrollment and we encourage you to learn more about the eligibility requirements.